-In our opinion, based on the findings of our audit, the consolidated financial statements comply with US GAAP and give a true and fair view of the net assets, financial position and results of operations of the Group in accordance with these requirements.
-The voluntarily prepared group management report is consistent with the consolidated financial statements prepared in accordance with US GAAP and is, apart from appropriate incorporation of US GAAP financial data, in agreement with the group management report of Fresenius Societas Europaea prepared in accordance with § 290 and § 315 HGB, on which we issued an unqualified statutory audit opinion.
-Based on this, the group management report as a whole provides a suitable view of the Group's position and suitably presents the opportunities and risks of future development.
+In our opinion, based on the findings of our audit, the consolidated financial statements comply with International Financial Reporting Standards (IFRS), as adopted by the EU, the additional requirements of German commercial law pursuant to § 315a Abs.
+1 HGB and give a true and fair view of the net assets, financial position and results of operations of the Group in accordance with these requirements.
+The group management report is consistent with the consolidated financial statements and as a whole provides a suitable view of the Group's position and suitably presents the opportunities and risks of future development.